HazyResearch/meerkat/docs/source/datasets/datasets.rst

 The table below lists all of the datasets currently in the meerkat registry.
-You can also list these datasets programmatically ~`meerkat.datasets.catalog`.
+You can also list these datasets programmatically :func:`~meerkat.datasets.catalog`.

 .. raw:: html